IEEEBerkeley/web-151tapeout/index.md

         </td>
         <!-- Lab Due -->
         <td>
-            If stuck on OFOT Tile, work on that.
-By RTL freeze should be confident in the functionality of the system.
+            OFO Tile option - by RTL freeze should be confident in the functionality of the system.
         </td>
         <!-- Project Deliverable -->
         <td>
-             If doing a side project, work on that.
-By RTL freeze should be confident in the functionality of the system.
+             Side project option - by RTL freeze should be confident in the functionality of the system.
         </td>
     <!--kg-card-end: html--><!--kg-card-begin: html-->
     </tr>